Best Exterior Woodstain

 Dulux ultimate woodstain has by far the best opacity out of any on the list.
 This product dries faster than the other oil-based alternatives too.
 Unfortunately, these plus points come with a downside.
 Dulux Ultimate doesn’t level off very well and you can often see brush marks.
 That isn’t to say it’s not a great product, because it is.
 There is a time and place when Dulux Ultimate woodstain comes into its own.

 If you aim to restore and recoat previously stained timber work that has taken a battering or has a few chips, then Dulux Ultimate is perfect.
 As part of your prep you should die any bare wood within the chips on the timber.
 Then because Dulux Ultimate covers so well, it tends to blend everything in again and make it look solid.
 All you need to do is take care when laying off to avoid those dreaded brush marks.
-It isn’t very good for large panels.
+It isn’t very good for large panels such as doors.

 Sadolin Extra Durable Woodstain

-Sadolin Extra Durable is and easy woodstain to write about.
-Great finish but very slow drying!!
+Sadolin Extra Durable is an easy woodstain to write about.
+Great finish, but very slow drying!!
 For bare timber you should build up the depth if colour with another product such as Sadolin Classic woodstain.
 It is worth mentioning Sadolin have a great reputation for longevity and although I haven’t tested these products side by side and left them to weather, Sadolin Extra is the one I think would outperform the others against the test of time.
 This is the woodstain I use on the exterior of my own house.

 Good old reliable brand of woodstain, Sikkens is now owned by Akzo Nobel who also own Dulux.
 Sikkens Filter 7 Plus is the exterior stain you need; however, it has poor opacity so it is best using it to recoat previously stained timber, or to topcoat over Sikkens Centol HLS Plus.
 So, for bare timber you need to apply two different products.